Biomedical Informatics Research Network

 The Biomedical Informatics Research Network, commonly referred among analysts as “BIRN” is a national proposed project to assist biomedical researchers in their bioscience investigations through data sharing and online collaborations.
 BIRN provides data-sharing infrastructure, advisory services from a single source and software tools and techniques.
 This national initiative is funded by NIH Grants, the National Center for Research Resources and the National Institute of General Medical Sciences (NIGMS), a component of the United States National Institutes of Health (NIH).

-Overview

-To serve the Biomedical community, BIRN is designed to share significant and intensive data between researchers across geographic distance using user driven base software.
-Participants can transfer data securely and privately, internal and external.
-All data transfer is designed to be consistent with Health Insurance Portability and Accountability Act of 1996 (HIPAA) privacy and security guidelines.

-BIRN also offers documented best practices, expert advice, data-sharing, and query and analysis software tools specific to biomedical research.
-Its researchers develop authorization capabilities and new data-sharing and engineering tools to assist researchers in making sense of new information.

 Structure

-BIRN is a collaborative effort between the NIGMS and a variety of nationwide leadership associations: Information Sciences Institute (ISI) at the University of Southern California, University of Chicago, Massachusetts General Hospital, University of California at Irvine, and the University of California at Los Angeles.
+BIRN is a collaborative effort between the NIGMS and a variety of nationwide leadership associations: USC Information Sciences Institute (USC ISI), University of Chicago, Massachusetts General Hospital, University of California, Irvine, and the University of California, Los Angeles.

 Its interdisciplinary team consists of computer scientists, engineers, physicians, biomedical researchers and other technical experts, including grid computing developers Carl Kesselman of USC ISI, and Ian Foster of Argonne National Laboratories.
 Co-Principal Investigators are: